d3vilh/xray-cloud/README.md

 This is what you'll have as a result of our configuration:

 <img src="https://raw.githubusercontent.com/d3vilh/raspberry-gateway/master/images/XRAY-Inbounds1.png" alt="Raspberry Configured XRAY Inbounds" width="900" border="0" />

+## AWS Security Group Configuration

+Based on yhe ports you've configured in XRAY Inbounds, you have to allow inbound traffic on ports 80, 443, 2098, <YOUR-UI-PORT>, 10000-20000.

 ## Additional Options.
 Under `Pannel Settings` > `Xray Configuration` you can find some additional options.
 Such as block BitTorrent traffic for your Clients or enable Ads Blocking or Family-Friendly for them.